 In the dictionary, empathy is defined as the ability to understand and share the feelings of another.
 Take note of the keywords “understand” and “share”.
 This means that empathy is not just about sympathizing with or showing pity for others.

 Empathy is putting yourself in another person’s shoes.
 It’s about seeing their struggles from their own perspective and feeling what they’re feeling as it is your own.
 It’s the ability to visualize yourself in that person’s situation.

 All of us have different experiences that molded us into who we are today.
 These experiences also shape our perceptions of things and people.
 This is why it’s not always easy to understand what others are going through.
 We did not experience all that they had experienced so it’s hard to imagine ourselves in their situations.

 For instance, people who have never been homeless will find it difficult to truly understand how it is to have no place to call home.
 If you’ve never lost a child, it can be hard to put yourself in a grieving mother’s shoes.
-If you’ve never experienced depression, it won’t be easy for you to relate with people who had to live with it.
+Or if you’ve never experienced depression, it won’t be easy for you to relate with people who had to live with it.

-This is why showing empathy is not just about words.
+This is why showing and practicing empathy is not just about words.
 It’s a lot more about actions.
 It’s in how you make people feel that someone still cares.
 You don’t always need grand gestures to show that you empathize.
 You can express it even in the little things you do.
-Here’s how to show empathy in ten simple ways:
+Here’s how to show empathy in simple ways:

 1. Listen With a Goal to Understand

 Most of the time, people just need to feel heard.
 This is why listening is one of the first steps to showing empathy.
 And if you do decide to lend your ear to someone, listen with a goal to understand.

 Many of us don’t really like listening to people whining about their lot in life.
 Especially if we too have our own burdens to bear.
 So most of the time, their words just go in one ear and out the other.
 We listen just for the sake of listening and not because we want to understand.